MDU-PHL/boobook/README.md

     * some QC data
 -->
 # TODO

- * Add an argument parser

- * Fix up the input tab file

-    - Needs to include a column to let the program know to update count

- * Need to allow the count of more than one feature --- right now only CDS

- * Update documentation
+    - Update the Counter class to make things a little more modular
+    - Add support for sailfish and kallisto

 # History

+* 2015-11-09:
+    - Added argument parser
+    - Updated documentation to include information on infile and arguments/options
+    - Can now count any arbitrary number of feature types

 * 2015-10-14: Pellets can be saved, and rows contain metadata to identify the feature.